GaelMetaU/GymBuddies/README.md

     * All data will come from the home feed, so no requests here.
 * Search
     * Get user's request results based on the algortihm or system designed

+##### API's to be used
+* Google Maps API: Allows displaying a map and pinging locations.
+It also has better synergy with the Places API
+* Google Places API: Gives access to a huge list of places which will be used to retrieve parks and gyms near the user's location and display them in the map.
+* Parse: Parse own API and pod to pull all user data and posts.